MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/compliance/apptest-countries-and-translations.md

 ## Partner Supported Countries/Regions and Translations

-In countries where Microsoft has not delivered a localization partners can build [localizations](/dynamics365/business-central/dev-itpro/developer/readiness/readiness-develop-localization) using translation and localization apps that are published on AppSource.
-These apps are built top of the international (W1) version of [!INCLUDE[d365fin_long_md](../includes/d365fin_long_md.md)].
+In countries where Microsoft has not delivered a localization, partners can build [localizations](/dynamics365/business-central/dev-itpro/developer/readiness/readiness-develop-localization) using translation and localization apps that are published on AppSource.
+These apps are built on top of the international (W1) version of [!INCLUDE[d365fin_long_md](../includes/d365fin_long_md.md)].
 The following table provides the list of countries/regions and translations supported through partners.

 |Country/Region|Language Code|
 |-------|-------------|